netxms/netxms-doc/admin/object-management.rst

 Action, file download, local command, and URL tool types allows macro substitution.
 Any string starting with percent sign considered macro name and is expanded.
-The following macros recognized:
+The following macros are recognized:

 .. list-table::
    :widths: 25 75